 \section{Descriptor of Chemical bond}

 Fundamentally, material synthesizability is governed by energy minimization, a process intrinsically driven by the formation of chemical bonds.
-The release of energy serves as a quantitative measure of bond strength, typically described by metrics such as cohesive energy, bond energy, formation energy, or energy above the hull (depending on different reference).
+The release of energy serves as a quantitative measure of bond strength, typically described by metrics such as cohesive energy, bond energy, formation energy, or energy above the hull (depending on the different reference used).
 Consequently, beyond specific electronic or mechanical properties, a numerical descriptor of chemical bond strength offers a direct metric for energetic stability.
 Below, we briefly outline the formation of chemical bonds, their descriptors, and their relationship to bond energy.

 As illustrated in Figure \ref{Fig_sum}, consider isolated atoms $A$ and $B$.
 Their atomic orbitals, denoted as $|a_{A/B}\rangle$, exhibit element-specific spherical harmonic distributions and energy levels (omitting orbital indices for simplicity).
-Taking a simple diatomic molecule as an example, as atoms $A$ and $B$ approach to each other, their orbitals undergo overlap, renormalization, and hybridization under the influence of the unclear field, resulting in new molecular orbitals $|n\rangle$:
+Taking a simple diatomic molecule as an example, as atoms $A$ and $B$ approach each other, their orbitals undergo overlap, renormalization, and hybridization under the influence of the local field, resulting in new molecular orbitals $|n\rangle$:

-Here, $|\tilde{a}_{A/B}\rangle$ represents the renormalized atomic orbital in environment, and $C_{A/B}^n$ denotes the combination coefficients.
+Here, $|\tilde{a}_{A/B}\rangle$ represents the renormalized atomic orbital in the local environment, and $C_{A/B}^n$ denotes the combination coefficients.
 Within the framework of density functional theory (DFT)\cite{dft1,dft2}, this process is described by the redistribution of charge density and self-consistent field.
-In single-particle representation, this redistribution is reflected in the reduced density matrix (RDM) of $\langle\tilde{a}_A |\hat{D}|\tilde{a}_B \rangle$.
-As illustrated in the third row of Fig. \ref{Fig_sum}, along the bond between $A$ and $B$, the RDM reconstructs in two primary aspects: one is the hybridization between atomic orbitals (orange arrows), which provides the cohesive force between the bonding atoms; the other is the charge transfer from one atom to another (blue arrows), resulting in their respective valence states $x$.
+In the single-particle representation, this redistribution is reflected in the reduced density matrix (RDM) of $\langle\tilde{a}_A |\hat{D}|\tilde{a}_B \rangle$.
+As illustrated in the third row of Fig. \ref{Fig_sum}, along the bond between $A$ and $B$, the RDM is reconstructed in two primary ways: one is the hybridization between atomic orbitals (orange arrows), which provides the cohesive force between the bonding atoms; the other is the charge transfer from one atom to another (blue arrows), resulting in their respective valence states $x$.
 These two aspects represent two major pathways for energy release during bond formation.